 Criminals carrying shotguns sometimes will saw off much of the barrel (an act that is illegal under federal law, see Ch.
-7.C).
+8.E.2.e.).
 The sawed-off shotgun is not very accurate, but (like any shotgun) is devastating at close range.